-Armenia - Country Commercial Guide
+Armenia Country Commercial Guide

 Mining and Minerals

 Armenia has a long history with mining, marked by the beginning of copper extraction at the Alaverdi mine in the 1770s, the Kapan gold mine in the 1840s, and a copper-molybdenum mine at Kajaran in the 1950s.
 After Armenia gained independence, the continued development of the country’s minerals sector was hindered by a number of factors including its geographical location and difficult conditions for transporting products to markets abroad.
-The industry was also crippled technologically.
+The industry was also limited technologically.
 This, together with a legal and regulatory framework that lagged international best practices, drove increasing concern about adverse environmental impacts, sustainability, corruption, land rights, and socioeconomic tensions.
 Reform began in earnest in the early 2000s with the revision of the regulatory framework, the liberalization of contractual mechanisms, and the privatization of major mining companies.
+Mining and mineral issues are under the purview of the Ministry of Territorial Administration & Infrastructure, which was formed in 2019 through a merger of the former Ministry of Energy Infrastructures & Natural Resources and Ministry of Territorial Administration & Development.

 The mining and minerals sector is regulated by several core pieces of legislation, including: The Mining Code, Land Code, Civil Code, Water Code, Administrative Code, Law on Waste, Law on Environmental Supervision, Law on Environmental and Natural Resource Use Fees, and the Law on Environmental Impact Assessment and Environmental Expertise.

 In 2017, Armenia joined the Extractive Industries Transparency Initiative (EITI) as a candidate country.
-In 2020, following the EITI Board’s positive EITI implementation assessment, Armenia became the 53rdcountry to be granted the status of a country with satisfactory progress.
+In 2020, following the EITI Board’s positive EITI implementation assessment, Armenia became the 53rd country to be granted the status of a country with satisfactory progress.

-While the mining sector accounts for only three percent of Armenia’s gross domestic product, the sector dominates Armenia’s goods exports.
+While the mining sector accounts for only three to five percent of Armenia’s gross domestic product, the sector dominates Armenia’s goods exports.
 Exports of mined resources, including finished products based on raw materials such as aluminum foil and diamonds, account for over half of Armenia’s merchandise exports annually.
 Mined copper resources represent the single biggest contributor to Armenia’s merchandise exports.
 Levels of subsoil assets per capita are high compared to similar petroleum-importing countries in the region.

+Mining in Armenia is concentrated around the extraction of the following metals: iron, copper, molybdenum, lead, zinc, gold, silver, antimony, and aluminum.
+There are also valuable reserves of rare metals in gold-polymetallic, copper-molybdenum, and copper pyrite deposits.
 Besides metals, Armenia produces other industrial minerals, which include cement, diatomite, gypsum, limestone, and perlite.
-The country also has indigenous construction material resources, such as basalt, granite, limestone, marble, and tuff, as well as several types of semiprecious stonesArmenia has also developed a diamond processing industry based on imported diamonds.
+The country also has indigenous construction material resources, such as basalt, granite, limestone, marble, and tuff, as well as several types of semiprecious stones.
+Armenia has also developed a diamond processing industry based on imported diamonds.

-Leading Sub-Sectors
+Leading Sub-sectors

 Aluminum foil production represents another major industry for Armenia.
 One company, Armenal—owned by RUSAL, a Russian aluminum production company—dominates this space.
 Other major sub-sectors in terms of the value of exports include diamonds and jewelry.